 The basic structure of soy sauce and tamari is the same.
 Soybeans are cooked and then fermented by adding a salt brine and allowing all of the microorganisms to break down the proteins and sugars in the soybeans.
 Then the mixture is pressed, the liquid is extracted and pasteurized.
 The traditional method of making soy sauce can take 18 months to 3 years to complete.
 Modern practices add bacterial and fungal cultures and can create sauce from the bean within a few days.

 Coconut aminos is made from raw coconut tree sap which is combined with sea salt and naturally aged.
-It is a soy free alternative and is catching on fast.
+It is a soy free alternative and is catching on fast in health food circles.